Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-\begin{subsection}{Intensities of jumps and the potential} Recall that a counting process is a nondecreasing, integer valued c\`adl\`ag stochastic process starting at zero and with jumps equal to one.
-Let $Y$ be an $\Ff_t$-adapted counting process.
-We will say that a nonnegative process $\lambda$ is an intensity of $Y$ if $\lambda$ is $\mathcal{F}_t$-progressively measurable, $\int_0^t \lambda_u du < \infty$ for all $t$, and the process $Y_t - \int_0^t \lambda_s \, ds$ is an $\Ff_t$-martingale.
-We will also use the notation $\Delta Y_t = Y_t - Y_{t-}$.
-In what follows we will often need (conditional) concentration inequalities for counting processes, which we present in Appendix \ref{sec:appendix_concentation}. \paragraph{Set of accessible vertices.} By $A_{t}$ we will denote the set of vertices which at time $t$ are available to the CRW by a fresh jump.
+\paragraph{Set of accessible vertices.} By $A_{t}$ we will denote the set of vertices which at time $t$ are available to the CRW by a fresh jump.
 Formally, $A_t = \emptyset$ if the CRW has closed into a cycle before time $t$, otherwise let $(w,z) = \crw_t$ and

 \begin{lemma}[Intensity of jumps] Let $Q_t$ be an $\mathcal{F}_{t}$-adapted c\`adl\`ag process of subsets of $V$ such that $Q_{t}$ can jump only at times when $\crw_{t}$ jumps.
 Let $J_t = |\{s\le t\colon \textrm{$\crw$ makes a fresh jump at time $s$ and}\;\mathcal{X}_s \in Q_{s-}\}|$.
 Then the counting process $J$ has intensity $\lambda$ which satisfies